George Washington Hays

-George Washington Hays (September 23, 1863 – September 15, 1927) was an American politician who served as the 24th Governor of Arkansas from 1913 to 1917.
+George Washington Hays (September 23, 1863 – September 15, 1927) was an American politician who served as the 24th governor of Arkansas from 1913 to 1917.

 Biography

 Hays was born in Camden, Arkansas.
-He attended public schools in Camden and worked as a farmer, store clerk and teacher Hays studied law at Washington and Lee University in Lexington, Virginia, and opened his own law practice in Camden.
+He attended public schools in Camden and worked as a farmer, store clerk and teacher.
+Hays studied law at Washington and Lee University in Lexington, Virginia, and opened his own law practice in Camden.
 He was married to Ida Virginia Yarborough and had 2 children.

 Career

 Hays was probate and county judge for Ouachita County, Arkansas between 1900 and 1905.
 Hays served as a judge with the Thirteenth Circuit Court from 1906 to 1913.

 When Governor Joseph Taylor Robinson resigned in 1913 to serve in the United States Senate, a special election was held and Hays was elected governor.
 His administration focused on road improvement and enactment of a statewide prohibition law.
-The Hays administration also enacted a child labor law and completed construction of the new state capitol building.
+The Hays administration also enacted various labor laws and completed construction of the new state capitol building.
 Hays won reelection in a contested election in 1914.

 Hays returned to private law practice in Little Rock after his term as governor, and published several articles in national periodicals, including Scribner's.